Viewing Storage Arrays

 Resource Maps and Trends Graphs

 Click Resource Map at the top left of the page to see the topography map for the array.
-You can select which Resource Types you want to include in the map.
+On the left panel, you can add, highlight, or search by type or individual items to customize the chart view.

 Edit Storage Arrays

-Click Edit on the Storage Array view page to edit the array.
-You can add or edit Notes or Tags for the array, select Yes/No for In Service, and select or add a Service Level value.
+Click Edit on the storage array view page to edit the array.
+You can add or edit Notes (1) or D42 Tags (2) for the array, toggle the In Service (3) indicator on or off, and select or add a Service Level value (4).

 Confirm the deletion if prompted.